marksidell/wordclock/carbide3d/README.md

 ## The Carbide 3D Designs

-This directory contains all of the word clock Carbide 3D milling designs (.c2d files) and GCode generated from the designs (.nc files).
+This directory contains all of the word clock Carbide 3D milling designs (`*.c2d`) and GCode generated from the designs (`*.nc` files).

-Except as noted, there is a .c2d and .nc file for each design.
+Except as noted:

-Except as noted, the origin
+- There is a .c2d and .nc file for each design.
-for all designs is the lower-left corner of the piece.
+- The origin for all designs is the lower-left corner of the piece.

 | File | Description |
 |------|-------------|